-Jessica Isserow (Australian National University) will speak to the Centre for Ethics and Metaethics about "What's Wrong with Being Friends with Bad People?"
+Jessica Isserow (Australian National University) will speak to the Centre for Ethics and Metaethics about "A Puzzle about Moral Worth".
 All welcome!

 Date: 26-04-2017Time: 15:00 - 17:00

-Jessica Isserow is completing a PhD thesis on the moral error theory at Australian National University.
+Jessica Isserow's research interests focus on moral philosophy.
+She is completing a PhD thesis on the moral error theory at the Australian National University.